wgsl-tooling-wg/wesl-js/Developing.md

 ## Git Submodules

 This is a meta repository with several related projects included as git submodules.

-We recommend seting `git config --global submodule.recurse true` for this project, to make working with Git submodules easier.
+We recommend setting `git config submodule.recurse true` for this project, to make working with Git submodules easier.

 ##